astrobleem/adventure/index.md

-Next post we will install the needed dependencies.
+Next post we will install the needed dependencies and load a dataset.

-Anaconda,
-2.)
-The second steps will be retreive our dataset